jameshanlon1/web-api-ca/README.md

 ## Independent learning (if relevant)

-Briefly explain any non-standard features developed for the app.
+Favorites managment attempted, could not get to save for the signed in user.